eclipse/milo/CONTRIBUTING.md

 # How to contribute to Eclipse Milo

-First of all, thanks for considering to contribute to Eclipse Milo.
-We really appreciate the time and effort you want to spend helping to improve things around here.
-And help we can use :-)
+First of all, thank you for considering a contribution to Eclipse Milo.
+We really appreciate the time and effort you want to spend improving the project, and we can use the help :-)

 Here is a (non-exclusive, non-prioritized) list of things you might be able to help us with:

+* documentation (Getting Started guide, Examples, etc...)
 * bug reports
 * bug fixes
-* improvements regarding code quality e.g. improving readability, performance, modularity etc.
+* code quality improvements
-* documentation (Getting Started guide, Examples, …)
 * features (both ideas and code are welcome)

-In order to get you started as fast as possible we need to go through some organizational issues first, though.

 ## Legal Requirements

+Before you can get started an annoying but necessary bureaucratic requirement must be satisfied.

 Milo is an [Eclipse IoT](https://iot.eclipse.org) project and as such is governed by the Eclipse Development process.
 This process helps us in creating great open source software within a safe legal framework.